See how Beltmar reads behavior as narrative

 - Research · "How it Works" · supports deeper understanding of the model.

-- Evaluation · Pricing, guarantees, onboarding · often appear near focused evaluation behavior.
+- Evaluation · Pricing, guarantees, onboarding · appear near focused evaluation behavior.

 Audience Research zooms out from individual journeys to show recurring behavioral cohorts and the roles themes play across them.
-It stays interpretive, not prescriptive—offering research-style observations instead of optimization advice.
+Interpretive observations, not optimization advice.

 How teams use this

-Teams use Audience Research to understand how different kinds of visitors behave as a group, which themes tend to matter most to them, and how those patterns shift over time.
+Teams use Audience Research to understand how different kinds of visitors behave as a group, which themes tend to matter most, and how those patterns shift over time.

 Link Library + Campaign Calendar